-Distribution: Chiefly east of the Cascades in Washington; Washington south to California, east to the Rocky Mountains, Texas and South Dakota.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; Washington to California, east to the Great Plains.

 Conservation Status: Review Group 1 in Washington (WANHP)